crdrisko/drychem/cpp-units/README.md

 - `units_build_all`

   Libraries, unit tests, and code samples will all be built.
-This option should be used if you don't want to install the tests and samples of only the common-utilities portion of the larger drychem repository.
+This option should be used if you don't want to install the tests and samples of only the cpp-units portion of the larger drychem repository.
 Otherwise, use the `chem_build_all` option.

-  *Note:* The common-utilities libraries will be installed regardless, becasue the cpp-units library depends on them.
+  *Note:* The cpp-units libraries will be installed regardless, becasue the cpp-units library depends on them.

 - `units_build_tests`